GrafiteInc/Docs/docs/utilities/forms.md

 #### Field Assets

-Out of the box Form Maker comes with 2 fields which contain field assets.
-You can add assets to any field, and the Form Maker will collect them and put links to them where you use the blade directive `formMaker`.
+Out of the box Forms comes with a few fields which contain field assets.
+You can add assets to any field, and the Forms package will collect them and put links to them where you use the blade directive `forms`.
 We suggest below your `app.js` link on your master blade file.

 In order to add assets to a field you need to use the following protected methods: `stylesheets`, `scripts`, `styles`, `js`.
 The following is an example from the `Quill` field.